 2 Progressions to Add to Your Workout

 The longer your muscles are under tension, the more strength you build.
-So, when you slow down the lowering portion of this exercise, you build more hamstring muscle, according to Schumacher.
+So, when you slow down the lowering portion of this exercise, you build more hamstring muscle, Schumacher says.

 Lower the dumbbell for a 3- to 4-second count, he recommends.
 Then, raise the dumbbell back up for a 1-second count.